 The screenshot below shows development of the Amazon sales rank of a real product on Amazon.
 In one day, there were 6 units sold, and then no sales in the days afterward.
 The Amazon sales rank first falls in large intervals, then tapers off more slowly.

-How can the Amazon sales rank be used?
+4. How can I use Amazon sales rank?

 The Amazon best seller ranking can be used for a variety of purposes, and isn’t only interesting for people who are already selling on Amazon.